hibernate/hibernate-reactive/README.md

 # Hibernate RX

-A non-blocking API for Hibernate ORM, supporting a reactive style of interaction with the database.
+A reactive API for Hibernate ORM, supporting non-blocking database drivers and an asynchronous style of interaction with the database.

 _This project is still at an experimental stage._